 Both wearables do a good job of recognizing and tracking different types of physical activity.
 For example, the last time I walked from the security area of the Atlanta airport to Terminal F (a 20-minute walk), my Apple Watch asked me if I’d like to start tracking an indoor walk.
 Plus, it had already captured every step I had taken since I sped up my pace (right after going through security).

 On another occasion, I swam a few laps in our previous home’s community pool.
 The Apple Watch recognized that I was swimming and started tracking a workout while counting my laps.

-Here’s an overview table that compares the activity and workout tracking features of both devices side-by-side.
+Here’s a side-by-side comparison of the activity and workout tracking features of each device:

 |Active calorie tracking||✓||✓|

 One thing I like about WHOOP is that the company adds to its already long list of known workout types every couple of months.
-As of this writing, you can choose from 87 different types of workouts in the WHOOP app.
+As of this writing, you can choose from over 100 different types of workouts in the WHOOP app.

 WHOOP has a much more sophisticated approach, tracking the strain you put on your cardiovascular system based on the following formula: